 API Portal 7.3.1 provides no mechanism for the application developer to obtain the access token using the application’s OAuth credentials.
 This must be done outside of the API Portal and provides a bad user experience.

-API Portal 7.4 will implement the implicit grant request flow to allow an application developer to obtain an access token for the consuming application.
-OAuth 2.0 Implicit Grant Flow is here in our docs, and a good example of what it would be like in the real world is petstore (toggle the OFF switch to request a token): http://petstore.swagger.wordnik.com/#!/pet/deletePet
+API Portal 7.4 will implement the client credentials grant request flow to allow an application developer to obtain an access token for the consuming application.
+OAuth 2.0 Client Credentials Grant Flow is here in our docs, and a good example of what it would be like in the real world is petstore (toggle the OFF switch to request a token): http://petstore.swagger.wordnik.com/#!/pet/deletePet

 The access token obtained can then be used in either the “Test” capability in API Portal or in the application developer’s application that they are developing.

-During this flow the application developer will have to switch persona and log on as the resource owner to grant access.

 This OAuth testing capability will primarily be used during the development of the client application in the Sandbox environment.
 In this environment the resource owner will be a test “resource owner” provided by the API owner to application developers for this purpose.

-This requirement also drives the requirement for API Manager to provide an ootb OAuth Authorization Service API.
+This requirement also drives the requirement for API Manager to provide an OAuth Authorization Service API.

-OAuth 2.0 Implicit grant flow
+OAuth 2.0 Client credentials grant flow

-The web server redirects the user to the API Gateway acting as an authorization server to authenticate and authorize the server to access data on their behalf.

-After the user approves access, the web server receives a callback with an access token in the fragment of the redirect URL.

-After the token is granted, the application can access the protected data with the access token.
+The OAuth 2.0 Access Token using Client Credentials filter enables an OAuth client to request an access token using only its client credentials.
+This supports the OAuth 2.0 client credentials flow, which is used when the client application needs to directly access its own resources on the resource server.
+Only the client application's credentials or public/private key pair are used in this flow.
+The resource owner's credentials are not required

 Obtain an access token